CHAPTER ONE

 “Where is she?”
 He looked around the front room and toward the hall leading to the bedrooms.

-Eddie was the oldest of eight children, and the only boy.
-In age order, his sisters were Reina, thirty-one, Olive, thirty, the twins, Teresa and Elena were twenty-eight, Paloma, twenty-six, and Fernanda, who was twenty-five, then finally came Violetta, who just turned twelve a few months ago.
+Eddie was the oldest of eight children and the only boy.
+In age order, his sisters were Reina, thirty-one; Olive, thirty; the twins, Teresa and Elena, twenty-eight; Paloma, twenty-six; and Fernanda, who was twenty-five.
+Then finally came Violetta, who just turned twelve a few months ago.

 His folks had been very busy for a very long time.

-Growing up, their house was always crowded and full of noise and so much female drama.
-For the most part, Eddie just did his own thing and didn’t give it much thought.
+Growing up, their house was always crowded and full of noise and loads of female drama.
+For the most part, Eddie had done his own thing and didn’t give it much thought.
 Except when their menstrual cycles all seemed to sync up at the same time.
 That hadn’t been so easy to ignore.
-He likened it to being caught up in a sea of crashing emotions.
+He likened it to being caught up in a violent sea of crashing emotions.

 His father had definitely been the head of the family in all of the right ways.
-And, man, did he love his wife.
-Ere go, their eight children.
+And man, did he love his wife.
+Ergo, their eight children.
 He used to stress to Eddie that when he was gone, his only son would become the head of the family.
-After his dad died from a massive heart attack a few years ago, Eddie stepped up to do his best to fill the very large shoes his papi left behind.
+After his dad died suddenly from a massive heart attack a few years ago, Eddie stepped up to do his best to fill the very large shoes his papi left behind.

-Since Violetta was the only child still living at home, his mom decided to sell the house they all grew up in to her oldest daughter, Reina.
+Since Violetta was the only child still living at home, his mom decided to sell the house they all grew up in to her oldest daughter, Reina, and her husband.
 Eddie had helped build the house his mom lived in now.
 It was slightly smaller, had only one story, and all of his sisters lived within five miles of her front door.

 After he left to join the Marine Corps when he was nineteen, he never moved back.
 Then he’d gone to work for the NSA and basically disappeared from their life for three years.
 Now, his job required him to live in Virginia and to be gone a lot to parts of the world no one could ever know about.